MicTott/SpotSweeper/README.md

 #> A BibTeX entry for LaTeX users is
 #>
 #>   @Manual{,
-#>     title = {SpotSweeper: an R package for the automated removal of spot artifacts from spatially-resolved transcriptomics data},
+#>     title = {SpotSweepR: an R package for the automated removal of spot artifacts from spatially-resolved transcriptomics data},
 #>     author = {{MicTott}},
 #>     year = {2024},
 #>     url = {http://www.bioconductor.org/packages/SpotSweeper},